shalvah/strive/README.md

 Suppose you were building an app that fetches song lyrics from some online services.
 The songs aren't popular, so there's no guarantee any single site (say, genius.com) will have them.
 So you have a couple of options.

 Normally, you'd need to write a lot of code to iterate over your sites (or run concurrently), apply any custom logic, make the API calls, handle errors, check the response, and quit if the response is what we're looking for.
-Strive provides an easier abstraction over that—by specifying [strategies](#trying-different-strategies), [action + values](#trying-the-same-action-with-different-values), or [mutations](#applying-custom-logic-using-mutations), and you can also configure things like [error handling, defaults and racing](#other-options).
+Strive provides an easier abstraction over that—by specifying [strategies](#trying-different-strategies), [action + values](#trying-the-same-action-with-different-values), or [action + mutations](#applying-custom-logic-using-mutations), and you can also configure things like [error handling, defaults and racing](#other-options).

 ## Trying different `strategies`
 Here's one way we could achieve this with Strive: